What to Expect on the Camino

 It’s actually quite common for pilgrims to use transport from time to time for various reasons.
 Perhaps a personal schedule restriction is looming, you’ve developed an injury, or maybe the weather has become untenable.
 Although it may seem like “cheating,” using transport when needed can keep you out of physical trouble or potentially save you from further injury.

-Please note the flexibility for using transport does not extend to using transport within the last 100-kilometer requirement for obtaining a Compostela (200 kilometers if cycling).
-This final 100-kilometer stretch must be completed on foot (200 kilometers if cycling).
+Please note the flexibility for using transport does not extend to using transport within the last 100-kilometer requirement for obtaining a Compostela.
+This final 100-kilometer stretch must be completed on foot (or 200 kilometers if cycling).

 Pharmacy sign in Spain